LerealAFK/Discord-Spam-bot/README.md

 # Commands

 /spamm [messages] to spamm a message
-/stop to stop the message
+/stop spamid: to stop the message
 /mdr loop: True/false sends random gifs
 /mdrstop stop the spam of the gifs
+/listspams affiche tous les spams en cours

 # In developpement